 GDPR Essentials for SMEs

-The countdown is on with less than 6 months to go before the new data protection rules, known as the General Data Protection Regulation (GDPR), will apply to all EU member states.
+The countdown is on with just over 1 month to go before the new data protection rules, known as the General Data Protection Regulation (GDPR), will apply to all EU member states.

 Results from the January 2018 GDPR Survey from ISME Members